 Alan has served in the Diocese of Oxford since 1979, at Balliol College 1979-81 and NSM at Eynsham, then Curate of Caversham & Mapledurham (1982-89), and first incumbent of St John the Baptist Caversham from 1989-92.
 There was a Crematorium in the parish.
 Visiting several thousand families to listen to their stories of relatives and friends who had died was an education in the things that aren’t on the school curriculum.
 So was his work as a chaplain at Reading Prison, (1990-92).
 He also led various extramural courses in Applied Ethics and History for Reading University.
 He is a contrbutor to the New Dictionary of National Biography.

-Alan has led the implementation groups for Terms and Conditions of Service (Common Tenure) and Ministry Development Review for the Oxford diocese, and currently chairs the Diocesan Board of Mission Mission in the World group.
-For five years he was episcopal member of the Diocesan Child Protection Group and has a long-standing connection with the Church House Deaneries Group, a resource for developing the role of deaneries in the life of the Church.
+Alan led the implementation groups for Terms and Conditions of Service (Common Tenure) and Ministry Development Review for the Oxford diocese, and currently chairs the Diocesan Board of Mission Mission in the World group.
+For five years he was episcopal member of the Diocesan Child Protection Group.

 In 2010 he joined the Council of CODEC, the new media research centre at St John’s College, Durham xploring the realities and possibilities of new communications.
 He is a judge of the Christian New Media Awards (The Bloggies) and Trustee of Premier Christian Media.
-He has devised and led Sunday worship on BBC Radio 4, made broadcast appearances on Radio 4 (Sunday Programme, PM, World at One), BBC2 Newsnight, BBC News, Channel 4 News, as well as local radio.
+He has devised and led Sunday worship on BBC Radio 4, made broadcast appearances on Radio 4 (Sunday Programme, PM, World at One, Analysis, Law in Action), BBC2 Newsnight, BBC News, Channel 4 News, as well as local radio.
 He has written for the Guardian, the London Times, The Spectator, and the Church Times.

 Alan is a patron of the Buckinghamshire Foundation and Buckinghamshire Association for Young People.
 He is a joint President of the Milton Keynes Christian Foundation and Vice Chairman of the Buckinghamshire Historic Churches Preservation Trust.
 He is President of Padstones, an intermediate housing charity for young people.